DellSanjayB/sanjay-portfolio/README.md

 - **script.js**: Small enhancements (e.g. dynamic year in footer).
 - **assets/Janani-CV.pdf**: Your CV file (you need to add this).

-## Getting Started

-1. Place your CV file at `assets/Janani-CV.pdf` (create the `assets` folder if it does not exist).
-2. Open `index.html` in any browser to view the portfolio.
-3. Edit the placeholder text in `index.html` (name, role, experience, education, certifications, links, and email) to reflect your real information.

 ## Customization

 - Update colors, spacing, or typography in `styles.css`.